glatzor/mail2rm/README.md

 ------------

  1. Download rmapi from <https://github.com/juruen/rmapi/releases>
-    and copy the extractable binary to your server e.g. to ```/usr/local/bin/rmapi```
+    and copy the executable binary to your server e.g. to ```/usr/local/bin/rmapi```

  2. Add a separate user to your server (here Debian/Ubuntu):